AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-62485-async-operations-all-consumer-stops-working-when-company-is-created.md

 ---
 title: 'ACSD-62485: `async.operations.all` consumer stops working when company is created'
 description: Apply the ACSD-62485 patch to fix the Adobe Commerce issue where the `async.operations.all` consumer stops working when a B2B company is created.
 feature: B2B, Companies
 role: Admin, Developer
+exl-id: 99d20555-fe55-4a04-a067-5a2b104811f5
 ---
 # ACSD-62485: `async.operations.all` consumer stops working when company is created